Skip to main content

 • develop a business plan;

-• present a busines idea in form of a pitch presentation.
+• present a business idea in the form of a pitch presentation.

 Making judgements